WHAT IS RADON?

 WHY IS RADON A HAZARD?

 Radon gas is unstable, sending radioactive products out into the air as it decays.
 Those radioactive products can attach themselves to dust in the air turning the dust into carcinogens.
-When those carcinogens are inhaled, becoming trapped in the sensitive lung tissue, they release radioactive particles that travel only a short distance with high energy, wounding these cells they come in contact with.
-When enough of these energized particles are released on cells, wounding them over and over again, the DNA chain can be penetrated and broken, altering the DNA makeup of all cells that continue to split from that ‘broken’ or mutated/cancerous cell.
+When those carcinogens are inhaled, becoming trapped in the sensitive lung tissue, they release radioactive particles that travel only a short distance with high energy, wounding the cells they come in contact with.
+When enough of these energized particles are released on cells, wounding them over and over again, the DNA chain can be penetrated and broken.
+These wounded cells with an altered DNA makeup continue to form new cells that are each replications of the ‘broken’ or mutated cell resulting in a cancerous growth.

 The Surgeon General warns that Radon gas is the second-leading cause of lung cancer in the United States.
 Breathing this radioactive gas over prolonged periods is a significant health risk to families all over the country.
 Magnolia Property Consultants, LLC provides Radon inspection and Radon Testing services to measure indoor levels of Radon in Nashville homes.